spinalcordtoolbox/spinalcordtoolbox-ants/README.md

 * `antsSliceRegularizedRegistration`
 * `antsComposeMultiTransform`

-These binaries are build across several different platforms provided by GitHub Action's CI runners.
+These binaries are built across several different platforms provided by GitHub Action's CI runners.

 ### Using this repo